ibm-cloud-docs/vpc/about-contract.md

 2. Create the [workload section](#hpcr_contract_workload) of the contract and add the contents in the `workload.yaml` file.

-   Following is an example of ​​​​​`​workload.yaml`​​​​:
+   The following is an example of ​​​​​`​workload.yaml`​​​​:

    ```yaml
    type: workload